nmfisher/thermion/example/README.md

-# polyvox_filament_example
+# flutter_filament_example

-Demonstrates how to use the polyvox_filament plugin.
+Demonstrates how to use the flutter_filament plugin.

 ## Linux